lupyuen/lupyuen.github.io/src/pio.md

 -   __Pn_DAT__: Read or write the GPIO

-Since we're writing to __PD18, 19 and 20__ for the PinePhone LEDs, we shall explore...
+Since we're writing to GPIOs __PD18, 19 and 20__ for the PinePhone LEDs, we shall entertain ourselves with...

 -   __PD_CFG2__: To configure PD18, 19 and 20